Stamp Duty Concession in Qld Explained (Updated For 2025)

 Make sure you also take a read of our blog on how to avoid LMI for more tips on keeping your mortgage costs to a minimum.

-The Federal Government's Help To Buy Scheme is also due to launch in 2024 so it's worth keeping up to date with all the options available to you.
+The Federal Government's Help To Buy Scheme is also due to launch in late 2025 so it's worth keeping up to date with all the options available to you.
 We will aim to keep you updated on all the latest schemes and opportunities as we get new information.

 To find out more, contact us or call Colin at CJG Finance on: 0402 413 917 or email him: cgreen@cjgfinance.com.au